 Animal Reiki On-Demand Training Resources

 Online, on-demand training allows busy people to receive Animal Reiki training on their own schedule.
 Courses typically include hours of video and audio instructions.
+In addition to individual “stand alone” courses there are Let Animals Lead® classes that lead to Animal Reiki certification.

 Animals Should Always Lead Reiki: Your Ethical Blueprint for Honoring Animal Preference